 The Rainbow Peace Choir followed Mel after she had to leave her church job.
 They and the soloists who believed in this music started doing benefit concerts with Mel, raising money for such causes as tsunami relief, Hurricane Katrina relief, Haiti (twice), Make A Wish, World Peace, Smile Train and Habitat for Humanity, among others.
 Her greatest joy is "double-dipping" -- sharing her music and words and also helping others by raising money for good causes.
 Grateful for every chance she gets to do this, she hopes to do more benefit concerts now that she lives in Rehoboth Beach, Delaware, with her husband Donald, a retired music teacher.
 She’d like to "kidnap" a choir to sing with her, find soloists, a venue and backing from groups who believe in what she does.
 She's working on a book which describes the stories behind her songs.
 And after many years of teaching piano privately and at the South Orange/Maplewood Adult School in NJ, she would love to find a couple of new piano students!

 Over the years Mel has been asked to perform in various places in New Jersey, New York, Pennsylvania, Connecticut, California, Florida and Virginia.
 She even found a piano or two in Italy when she visited there!
 Her songs have been translated into other languages and are sung in Italy, Poland, France, England, Germany and Israel.
 Recent downloads from Switzerland, Russia, Mexico, Canada, Indonesia, Japan, Singapore, Australia and Malaysia demonstrate the broad popularity and universality of her work.
-Her body of work so far contains 9 CDs, two of them double albums, and her 10th CD is in the works.
+Her body of work now contains 10 CDs, two of them double albums.
 She also has some songbooks for several of her CDs.
 Thanks to her friend Aimee Gusky, there are several new videos.
 Mel maintains that she is living proof that it's never too late to get serious about following your True Purpose!